The Shipping Law Review: Singapore

 Typically, payment of the purchase price is made in instalments before delivery and, in return, a performance guarantee or refund guarantee will be furnished by the yard under the shipbuilding contract.
 Provided that the guarantee is an on-demand guarantee, the buyer would be entitled to call on the guarantee immediately without having to establish liability of the seller, provided that other conditions that entitle the buyer to call on the guarantee are satisfied.

-Under Singapore law, there are two separate and distinct exceptions to a guarantor's obligations to pay promptly upon a demand being made by the beneficiary within the terms of the guarantee, irrespective of any dispute between the account party and the beneficiary – that is, fraud and unconscionability.32 The fraud exception is meant to safeguard the account party from a dishonest call being made upon the guarantee by the beneficiary.33 The unconscionability exception, on the other hand, was developed as it was recognised that in certain circumstances, even where the account party cannot show that the beneficiary had been fraudulent in calling on the bond, it would nevertheless be unfair for the beneficiary to realise its security pending resolution of the substantive dispute.34 Therefore, under Singapore law, where a beneficiary acts fraudulently or unconscionably when calling on an on-demand guarantee or performance bond, the court can grant injunctive relief to restrain a call on or payment out under such a guarantee or performance bond.
+Under Singapore law, there are two separate and distinct exceptions to a guarantor's obligations to pay promptly upon a demand being made by the beneficiary within the terms of the guarantee, irrespective of any dispute between the account party and the beneficiary – namely, fraud and unconscionability.32 The fraud exception is meant to safeguard the account party from a dishonest call being made upon the guarantee by the beneficiary.33 Conversely, the unconscionability exception was developed as it was recognised that in certain circumstances, even where the account party cannot show that the beneficiary had been fraudulent in calling on the bond, it would nevertheless be unfair for the beneficiary to realise its security pending resolution of the substantive dispute.34 Therefore, under Singapore law, where a beneficiary acts fraudulently or unconscionably when calling on an on-demand guarantee or performance bond, the court can grant injunctive relief to restrain a call on or payment out under such a guarantee or performance bond.

 However, it is now possible under Singapore law for parties to incorporate a carefully worded clause in their contract to restrict the grounds on which an obligor may object to a beneficiary's call on a performance bond.
 The Singapore Court of Appeal considered the issue of whether parties could contractually restrict the right of the obligor under a performance bond to apply for an injunction (which is an equitable remedy) to restrain the beneficiary from calling on the bond.35 Under the subject clause in the main contract in CKR Contract Services, the obligor was not entitled to restrain the beneficiary from calling on the performance bond on any ground, except in the case of fraud.36 The obligor applied for an injunction, on the ground of unconscionability, to restrain payment from being made to the beneficiary.
 The Court of Appeal ruled that the clause merely sought to limit the obligor's right to an equitable remedy and was not an ouster of the jurisdiction of the court or void and unenforceable for being contrary to public policy, and therefore dismissed the obligor's appeal against the decision of the judge at first instance, refusing to grant the injunction (albeit on slightly different grounds).
 The Court of Appeal nevertheless stressed that it may still be open to the obligor to rely on the usual doctrines or principles at common law or the relevant provisions under the Unfair Contract Terms Act to argue that such a clause is unenforceable (since these issues did not arise or were not raised in CKR Contract Services).37